 Hopefully, you’ll see how many of the activities below can meet multiple standards and connect to students’ lives with a few twists.
 If you’re introducing the parts of speech, reviewing adjectives before working with coordinate adjectives, or sorting out adjective and adverb confusion, you can use these adjective lesson plans.

-With many older students, they simply need a quick adjective review.
+With many older students, they simply need a quick adjective review, and your adjectives lesson plan can be simple!
 I’ve had classes that need a fast (like five minutes!) of discussion concerning adjectives.
 These sort of classes remember an adjective’s definition and can locate them, but they might miss a few tricky ones.
 For example, before teaching the rules of coordinate adjectives, we will quickly find adjectives from an adjective worksheet.
 I try to address what will help students the most without boring them.
-A quick worksheet might be an easy fix.
+A quick adjective worksheet might be an easy fix.

 - The sharp, pointy scissors easily cut the paper.
 (Both sharp and pointy modify scissors.
 You could replace the commas with and.)